Checking Registration

 In general, an individual or firm that offers investment advice, sells securities, trades derivatives, or manages an investment fund must be registered, unless they have an exemption.
 Provincial and territorial securities regulators refer to registered individuals or firms as “registrants”.

-The British Columbia Securities Commission (BCSC) is the securities regulator that registers individuals and firms doing securities or derivatives-related business in BC.
+The BC Securities Commission (BCSC) is the securities regulator that registers individuals and firms doing securities or derivatives-related business in BC.

 Securities regulators manage registration, permitting different activities and assigning categories of registration.
 Securities regulators can also restrict or revoke registration.